 Many years ago, phones were analog systems.
 They consisted of voice circuits made of copper wire, and transmitted voices as electrical signals.
 In recent decades, analog phones were replaced with digital phones, which are still traditional phone systems that make calls through phone lines.

 Voice over internet protocol, or VoIP lines, send voice data through a data connection (the internet) rather than over phone lines.
 Older VoIP systems used on-premises hardware for managing calls, but in recent years, software-based VoIP solutions have become much more popular.

 Software-controlled VoIP systems are managed in the cloud, offer advanced features, and can integrate with other business systems like CRM and social networking.
-Here's what you should know about digital and VoIP phone systems.
+Here's what you should know about digital vs. VoIP phone systems:

 - Wiring - With a VoIP phone system, you only use half the wiring required for a digital phone system.
 Digital phones require both a voice and a data cable, whereas with VoIP systems, you plug the phone into an Ethernet wall plate, and then plug a computer into the back of the phone, so there's only one cable to the desk with VoIP systems.

 - Cost - VoIP call costs are generally lower than costs with digital phones.
 Moreover, the hardware required for a VoIP system is generally less expensive too.
 International calls on digital systems cost around 90% more than on VoIP systems.
 If your business makes a lot of international calls, VoIP will save you money on these calls.